jinzhao-sun/jinzhao-sun.github.io/_pages/cv.md

 {% include base_path %}

 I have been working on quantum computing, quantum information, and quantum many-body physics.
 I did postdoctoral research with Tom Gur at Cambridge, Myungshik Kim at Imperial, Andrew Green at University College, and came back to Oxford supported by a Schmidt AI in Science Fellowship.
 I am very fortunate to be supervised by Vlatko Vedral and Andrew Boothroyd and get entangled with them, who navigated my research in the quantum realm.
+I am also a Visiting Scholar of Wolfson College Oxford.

 Service
 -----